8 Best Market Research Methods to Know Your Buyer Better

 With social media listening, you can harness the power of real-time feedback, but the insights can be misleading without context.

 Social media listening has its downsides, too.
-One of the things it lacks is the ability to capture the whole context of customer opinions.
+One thing it lacks is the ability to capture the full context of customer opinions.

-It recognises that as much as it shows what customers are feeling at a particular time, there is a need for additional sources of information to support these findings.
+It recognises that, while it shows what customers are feeling at a particular time, there is a need for additional sources of information to support these findings.

-Knowing what can work negatively and positively in the fast-moving environment enables you to change tact appropriately.
+Knowing what can work both positively and negatively in the fast-moving environment enables you to change tack appropriately.

 A/B Testing: Pros and Cons

-A/B testing is an incredibly effective method for making decisions based on data.
-However, there are times when it can fall short due to the sample size being used.
+A/B testing is an incredibly effective method for making data-driven decisions.
+However, there are times when it can fall short due to the sample size.

 A/B testing offers one of the best methodologies for refining your approach to strategy, but understanding when to pull the trigger on changes is equally crucial for success.